eieio.games

 Obfuscated connection details for the OMCB redis instance.
 Selecting 'VPC network' gives a DNS entry with the 'private' prefix

-I got my Redis instance's private IP by prepending "private-" to its DNS entry
+I got my Redis instance's private IP by prepending 'private-' to its DNS entry

 To connect to my primary, I used a DNS record - there were records for its public and private IPs.
 Digital Ocean told me to prepend replica- to those records to get my replica IP.
 This worked for the public one, but didn’t exist for the private DNS record!
 And I really wanted the private IP.

-I thought sending traffic to a public IP would risk traversing the public internet, which would mean being billed for way more bandwidth9.
+I thought sending traffic to a public IP would risk traversing the public internet, which would mean being billed for way more bandwidth 9.

 Since I couldn’t figure out how to find the replica’s private IP in an official way (I’m sure you can!
 Tell me how!), I took a different approach and starting making connections to private IPs close to the IPs of my Redis primary and my other servers.
 This worked on the third or fourth try.